dbm-network/translations/README.md

 1. Close Discord Bot Maker
 2. Open your Steam Library and find Discord Bot Maker on the Software tab
 3. Right-click it → Properties → Local Files → Browse Local Files
-4. If you wish to download all the translations, download this zip: [here](https://dbm-network.github.io/download-git/#/home?url=https://github.com/dbm-network/translations/tree/master/translations) (**do not clone/download this repository**) otherwise, download the translation you want from [here](#current-translations)
+4. If you wish to download all the translations, download this zip: [here](https://github.com/dbm-network/translations/archive/master.zip) otherwise, download the translation you want from [here](#current-translations)
 5. Now copy the folder(s) you downloaded out of the zip file into the DBM folder (*Please overwrite existing ones*)

 ### Installing beta